gutamurr/gutamurr/README.md

 ### Hi everyone 🌴
-- ✨ - I'm a junior-programmer on Python
+- ✨ - I'm a basic-programmer on Python
 - 📚 - Learning English

 ### Contact with me: